kryty8/About-Me/Read_about_me.md

 A little bit about me:

-~ I like video games 🎮, some strategy like CiV V (my favorite!), First Person Shooter (for example The Halo Series) ~ I like also board games 🎲, like Cavern Tavern
+~ I like video games 🎮, some strategy like CiV V (my favorite!), First Person Shooter (for example The Halo Series) <br />
+~ I like also board games 🎲, like Cavern Tavern <br />
-~ I like to play chess and watching tournaments about them ♟️ ~ I like to take photos 📷
+~ I like to play chess and watching tournaments about them ♟️ <br />
+~ I like to take photos 📷 <br />
 ~ I am here to enhance to learn new topics 💡

 <!--